FastPhotoTagger

 --ImageMagick versions for Windows have webp support; versions for other systems may not.
 From the command line, look for "webp" in the output of "convert --version".

---ExifTool does NOT write metadata to webp files.
+--Recent versions of ExifTool can write metadata to webp files.

 -Images with transparency, such as PNG, TIFF, WEBP, are displayed with different colored backgrounds depending on the function being performed.